-In March 2018, we entered into an asset purchase agreement with NG&E to acquire up to 50,000 RCEs from NG&E for a cash purchase price of \$250 for each RCE, or up to \$12.5 million in the aggregate.
+In March 2018, we entered into an asset purchase agreement with an affiliate to acquire up to 50,000 RCEs for a cash purchase price of \$250 for each RCE, or up to \$12.5 million in the aggregate.
 A total of \$8.8 million was paid in 2018 under the terms of the purchase agreement for approximately 35,000 RCEs, and no further material payments are anticipated.
 The acquisition was treated as a transfer of assets between entities under common control, and accordingly, the assets were recorded at their historical value at the date of transfer.
-The transaction resulted in \$7.1 million recorded in equity as a net distribution to affiliate as of December 31, 2018.
+The transaction resulted in less than \$0.1 million and \$7.1 million recorded in equity as a net distribution to affiliate as of December 31, 2019 and 2018, respectively.